enoch-gives-thanks/interAct-Prototype-typescript/progress.md

 // import compression from 'compression';
 // import cors from 'cors';
 // import mongoose from 'mongoose';
-import router from 'router'; // ADD THIS LINE
+import router from './router'; // ADD THIS LINE

 // const app = express();